 This is the most common type of air conditioning system.
 For each indoor unit, an outdoor unit is required.
 Since this type is less expensive to acquire and install, it’s a favorite to small commercial spaces such as small shops, cafes or small offices.
 One advantage of single split air conditioners is that in case one unit fails; the other units remain functional.
 This type is also more energy efficient.
 A downside, however, is that single split air conditioning systems require ample outdoor space.
 Keep in mind, unlike the VRFs, with single slit systems, one outdoor unit is required for as many as all the indoor units.

 The major difference between the multi-split system and single split one is that with multi-split air conditioning systems, one outdoor unit can be connected to up to nine indoor units.
 It has sensors that detect temperature variation and make appropriate settings.
 This type also supports a range of indoor units; air curtain, wall-mounted AC unit, and ceiling-mounted AC unit.
 Again, this type will not require a large outdoor space for several units since only one or a few are required.
 But, as the name suggests, multi-split systems require a complex installation and fitting, making them time-consuming and costly.

 You now have a better understanding of the different types of commercial air conditioning systems.
-But even with this knowledge, you still need a HVAC contractor to assess the air conditioning needs of your business space to determine the best fit.
+But even with this knowledge, you still need a HVAC contractor in Boerne to assess the air conditioning needs of your business space to determine the best fit.